contracourse/blogpage/content/docs/bart.md

 ![var_importance](https://raw.githubusercontent.com/contracourse/blogpage/2ca75f5a98ad698ad2e4cef0b281ba7b3179cca7/static/images/importance%20plot.svg)

-Then we can choose the most important variable (in this case the EFFR-rate) and look at the partial depence plot.
-The PD-Plot shows us how the target variable's predicted values change as the selected input variable varies, while holding all other input variables at fixed values or averaging over their distribution.
+Then we can choose the most important variable (in this case the EFFR-rate) and look at the partial dependence plot.
+The PD-Plot shows us how the target variable's predicted values change as the selected input variable varies.
 The PD is plotted in black and a default 95% credible intervals plotted in blue for the other  variables in the dataset.
 Points plotted are at the 5%ile, 10%ile, 20%ile, . . . , 60%ile and 75%ile of the values of the predictor.
 We can see as